gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 # About jobs

-This page aims to go through the basics of jobs on DNAnexus, you do not need to read it to complete the tutorial.
-If you already know how DNAnexus jobs work, please skip this and go directly to the [Input files page](input.md).
 If this is your first time using DNAnexus, or if you are unsure about how some things work, please read this page.
+However, be aware that it is not mandatory to complete the tutorial.

 For more detailed information, you can check the [official documentation](https://dnanexus.gitbook.io/uk-biobank-rap) for a [quickstart](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/quickstart) or about the [key concepts](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/key-concepts).